yuetan031/FedPCL/README.md

 * ```--label_iid:```     Default: 1.
 Default set to label IID.
 Set to 0 for label non-IID.
 * ```--alpha:```     Default: 1.
 The parameter of Dirichlet distribution that controls the non-IID level.

+** Citation
+If you find this project helpful, please consider to cite the following paper:
+···
+@inproceedings{tan2022federated,
+  title={Federated Learning from Pre-Trained Models: A Contrastive Learning Approach}, author={Tan, Yue and Long, Guodong and Ma, Jie and Liu, Lu and Zhou, Tianyi and Jiang, Jing}, booktitle={Advances in Neural Information Processing Systems (NeurIPS)}, year={2022}
+}
+···